jiyeonseo/js-stack-from-scratch/tutorial/1-node-npm-yarn-package-json/README.md

-# 1 - Node, NPM, Yarn, and package.json
+# 1 -  Node와 NPM, Yarn, 그리고 package.json

 In this section we will set up Node, NPM, Yarn, and a basic `package.json` file.